danacassidy/Cassidy_WEB_SCRAPING_FINAL/README.md

 ## How it was done:
 First, I collected all the partial URLs from each hyperlinked DC Number on the main page.
-This was fairly easy, as I initially found every table row on the main URL and then did a for loop to parse through the "a" tag and then the "href" tag within each.
+This was fairly easy, as I initially found every table row on the main URL and then did a for loop to find the "href" tag within each.

-Because I had to find all of the desired table rows, there were some table rows that didn't consist of the data that I wanted, so I added a "try" and "except" to only collect the correct href links.
+Because I had to find all of the desired table rows, there were some rows that didn't consist of the data that I wanted, so I added a "try" and "except" to only collect the correct href links.
 If a row did not have the data I wanted, it would pass through the "except" and continue in our for loop.

 We then run this with our URL listed at the top of the readme.md file.

 Next, I wanted to make a function to collect information about the inmates themselves.
-I would use each partial link to combine it with the static main link of the FDOC website to collect individual TD from an inamte's page.
-This information would be appended into a list.
-If a TD contained an "a" tag, then I would append the internal href link into that ongoing list, as these links are more useful than the actual text displayed for these cells about how to apply for visitation.
+I would use each partial link in combination with the main link to the FDOC website to collect individual TD from an inmate's page.
+This information is then appended to a list called "inmate".
+If a TD contains an "a" tag, then it appends the href link into the list instead of the text, as these links are more useful then the displayed text for that column.

-This was done in a "try" and "except" manner until every cell desired is collected.
-To make this function run, you have to open up the csv file, "inmateinfo_dana_webscrapingproject_output.csv", and create a csv.writer object, write the column headings rows, and then create a for loop to run through the collected hrefs for every partial link in the inmate_link list, which is the return output of the "scrape_links" function.
+This was done in a "try" and "except" manner until every cell is collected.
+To make this function run, you have to open up the csv file, "inmateinfo_dana_webscrapingproject_output.csv", and create a csv.writer object, write the column headings rows, and then use a for loop to run through the collected hrefs for every partial link in the inmate_link list.

-After I did this I essentially repeated the same steps (opening, writing the file and looping it through inmate_links) except this time I collected all the information on the offenses into a seperate csv called "offenseinfo_dana_webscrapingproject_output.csv."
+After this, I essentially repeated the same steps (opening and writing the file to loop the output of a function for each inmate page through inmate_links) except this time I collected all the information of the offenses inmates committed into a seperate csv called "offenseinfo_dana_webscrapingproject_output.csv."

-This new function for offenses is called "offense_scrape", and takes a person's DC number and puts it in a list to then insert into a csv row with their offense data.
-I did this by searching for the "td" tag in a seperate category of the individual inmate pages.
-Once all the "TD" is found, it is cleaned and appened to a list.
-Once all information is found, cleaned, and appended, it is written into the csv.
+This new function for offenses is called "offense_scrape", and takes a person's DC number and appends it to a list to then write into a csv row alongside their offense data.
+This ensures that each offense and the offense details can be linked to a proper inmate.
+Once all of the table data is found, it is cleaned and appened to a list and written into the csv.

 ## Unexpected problems: